You’re becoming a dad

 Get Involved.
 Go with her to search for the perfect pram, get excited about putting the DIY cot together, find some names you like to suggest to her and attend the doctor’s appointments.
 They are small gestures but will mean a lot to her.
 While she is doing most of the work on her own by getting involved and being a part of the experience shows her she isn’t alone.
 My husband would listen to podcasts on his way to work about the various stages, what I was going through and how baby was developing.
-He would ask me “Has the heartburn started” or similar questions that were appropriate for how far a long I was.
+He would ask me “has the heartburn started” or similar questions that were appropriate for how far along I was.

 Help out.
 Pregnant women are not sick and can still function normally but a little extra help will go a long way.
-Pregnancy puts a lot of pressure on the body resulting in aches and pains, growing another human is exhausting so energy levels wane quickly.
+Pregnancy puts a lot of pressure on the body resulting in aches and pains.
+Growing another human is exhausting so energy levels wane quickly.
 Offer to help out a little more to allow her a little more time to relax and focus on your baby.

 Back her up.
 When a couple has a baby EVERYONE around them suddenly has an opinion.
 This can be difficult for a new mom, who is already unsure and questioning her own judgment and decisions.
 Make sure that you stand behind her.
 You as a couple should have some discussions on how you wish to do things, and you need to make sure your respective families respect your viewpoints.